h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 A list of things I have worked on in the recent past, watch out for more!
 ---

+## Bots

+- **[BroBot](https://github.com/Zephrys/Bro)** - Worked in a team of two to develop a bot that answers queries similar to *Where can I get the best Pizza in Chicago?* or *Where can I get the room with the best view of the Eifel tower? in Paris*.
+The bot maybe live if you want to try it, look at the [twitter handle](https://twitter.com/broknowsyouknow)

 ## Websites

 - **[BidShyp](http://bidshyp.com)** - Worked in a team of two, to develop a bidding portal for the freight industry.
 Shippers get to add shipment details of their packages, while freight forwarders get to bid on them.
 The company aims to be an aggregator in the shipping industry.